Michael Tugendhat: Judge

 In May 2011 Tugendhat partially lifted a gagging order brought by Sir Fred Goodwin, the former chief executive of the Royal Bank of Scotland, just hours after details of his alleged extra-marital affair were made public in the House of Lords.
 Tugendhat varied the injunction to allow publication of Goodwin's name, but not details of the alleged relationship and the name of the woman said to be involved.

 In November 2012, Tugendhat presided over an attempt by the Metropolitan Police to force claims against them relating to relationships between undercover police officers and unsuspecting women to be held in secret.
 (See National Public Order Intelligence Unit, Mark Kennedy (police officer), Bob Lambert.)
 He ruled in January 2013 that parts of these contentious cases (relating to the Human Rights Act) should be heard in a secret Investigatory Powers Tribunal, from which claimants are themselves excluded, and which to which there is no power of appeal.
 However, he ruled against the Metropolitan Police in relation to parts of the cases brought under common law, which will be held in the High Court rather than in secret.

-In May 2013, Tugendhat passed judgement in the landmark libel case McAlpine v Bercow, in which one-line tweet by Sally Bercow was judged defamatory and led to an out-of-court settlement.
+In May 2013, Tugendhat passed judgement in the landmark libel case McAlpine v Bercow, in which a one-line tweet by Sally Bercow was judged defamatory and led to an out-of-court settlement.